At Candlelighters we are committed to protecting your personal information and being transparent about why we need it and what we do with it.

 We may share information with our financial and legal advisers for the purposes of obtaining advice and protecting our legal rights.

-We may use profiling techniques or third party insight companies to provide us with general information about you.
 Our suppliers will not share your information with any other organisation, and it will only be used for the purposes set out above.
-You can opt out of your data being used for profiling by contacting firstname.lastname@example.org.
+You can opt out of your data being used for profiling by contacting [email protected].

 We use your information to enable us to operate the charity efficiently, provide effective support for families and to develop our understanding of donors and supporters, including ensuring that our communication with you is effective and in the appropriate manner.